bitfocus/companion-module-renewedvision-propresenter/HELP.md

 Command | Description
 ------- | -----------
 Clear All | Clears all the layers
-Clear Audio | Clear the audio track
+Clear Audio | Clears the audio track
 Clear Background | Clears only the background layer Clear Slide | Clears the current slide (foreground and background) Clear Telestrator | Clears all annotations drawn with the telestrator